Lightning-AI/litgpt/README.md

 &nbsp;

 > [!NOTE]
-> We recommend starting with the **[Zero to Pretraining, Finetuning, and Using LLMs with LitGPT](https://chat.openai.com/c/tutorial/0_to_litgpt.md)** if you are looking to get started with using LitGPT.
+> We recommend starting with the **[Zero to LitGPT: Getting Started with Pretraining, Finetuning, and Using LLMs](tutorial/0_to_litgpt.md)** if you are looking to get started with using LitGPT.